pdxrconf/pdxrconf.github.io/content/pages/faq.md

 The conference is Saturday, June 22, 2024.
 We will also have optional workshops on June 21.

 ### Where is the conference?
-U of Washington, South Lake Union campus at 850 Republican St, Seattle, WA, USA
+University of Washington, South Lake Union campus at 850 Republican St, Seattle, WA, USA

 ### Will meals be provided?
 A light breakfast as well as a catered lunch are provided with your registration.